If you’re looking for a reliable DIY guide for starting an LLC in Rhode Island, look no further.

 Resident Agent Service

-It can be a lot easier, though, to use an LLC formation service like IncFile or Northwest Registered Agent, so we highly recommend it.
-Not only will they take care of business formation requirements, but they’ll also include a free resident agent service.
-Or, if you’d rather start your Rhode Island LLC on your own, you can use a national resident agent service to cover your agent duties.
+It can be a lot easier, though, to use an LLC formation service like ZenBusiness (or even IncFile and Northwest Registered Agent), so we highly recommend it.
+Not only will they take care of business formation requirements, but they’ll also include a free registered agent service.
+Or, if you’d rather start your LLC on your own, you can use a national service to cover your agent duties.